sxzhang25/sxzhang25.github.io/README.md

 Built using Jekyll and Github Pages.

+I try and keep things as simple as possible.
 There are many commits because I like to change every little thing.